 Below are answers to questions prospective members often have.
-You should also note the other information on the website, especially Online Registration, Youth Soccer Issues, and How to Apply.
+You should also note the other information on the website.

 What are US Club Soccer’s rights as a member of the U.S. Soccer Federation?

 As a National Association member of U.S. Soccer, US Club Soccer registers players and staff, provides insurance coverage, provides and sanctions competitions and events as well as a variety of other programming for its members.

 What are the minimum requirements for a US Club Soccer member?

 Please visit the Join US Club Soccer page.